EvilInsultGenerator/discord-bot/README.md

 	8. Your bot is now configured and ready to launch. run the command: node main.js

 *	### VPS
     Each VPS service will have varying steps for connecting to your server.
-We will use Digital Ocean Droplet in this example
+We will use DigitalOcean droplet in this example.
+    But you are welcome to use any other provider.
     1. Click "Clone or Download" at the top of this page.
 Click "Download Zip" and extract the files.
     2. Next create a discord account for your bot and add it to your discord server.
 There is a very good guide explaining this [here](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)
     3. Open config.json with a text editor program of your choice.